ethrlrnr/pc-toolbox/README.md

 ```
 **pc-alert-get-full-CSV-aync-export.py**
 - Grab alerts from Prisma Cloud, this is a full dump with 150+ columns.
-- Prisma has limited responses for the synchronous alert call, this async version operates much better and has less limitations.
 - Pandas library is required.
 - Specify your parameters in the command-line and run.
 Results will be saved to a CSV file with the cloud type and time appended to the file name.
 - **If your response is large sometimes you will receive a server side 504 error.
 The only way to handle this issue at the moment is to pull less days or do more filtering.**